Itzmohit22/Document-Management-System/frontend/README.md

 - `src/views/` — Views for Documents, Upload, Users, Settings, Document Modal
 - `src/index.css` — Main CSS (normal CSS, not CSS-in-JS)

----
-This project is frontend-only.
-All data is stored in your browser's localStorage.